 Return to this website or follow David Schalliol on Twitter for updates about the film.

-- Join Scrappers Film Group at Lost Arts in Chicago on Friday, December 9th to celebrate five years of filming The Area.
-See full event details and RSVP on Facebook.
+- Scrappers Film Group was at Lost Arts in Chicago on Friday, December 9th to celebrate five years of filming The Area.
+See the full event details on Facebook.

 - On July 2, David discussed The Area and presented selections from the film at Tanto Tempo Gallery during the UTAKATADO Fair in Kobe, Japan.